spencer-shadley/completed-class/01-Class-Content/04-Web-APIs/02-Homework/README.md

 One of the most important skills to master as a web developer is version control.
 Building the habit of committing via Git is important for two reasons:

-1. Your commit history is a signal to employers that you are actively working on projects and learning new skills
+* Your commit history is a signal to employers that you are actively working on projects and learning new skills.

-2. Your commit history allows you to revert your code base in the event that you need to return to a previous state
+* Your commit history allows you to revert your code base in the event that you need to return to a previous state.

 Follow these guidelines for committing:

-* Make single purpose commits for related changes to ensure a clean, manageable history.
-If you are fixing two issues, make two commits
+* Make single-purpose commits for related changes to ensure a clean, manageable history.
+If you are fixing two issues, make two commits.

-* Write descriptive, meaningful commit messages so that you and anyone else looking at your repository can easily understand its history
+* Write descriptive, meaningful commit messages so that you and anyone else looking at your repository can easily understand its history.

-* Don't commit half done work, for the sake of your collaborators (and your future self!)
+* Don't commit half-done work, for the sake of your collaborators (and your future self!).

-* Test your application before you commit to ensure functionality at every step in the development process
+* Test your application before you commit to ensure functionality at every step in the development process.

-We would like you to have well over 200 commits by graduation, so commit early and often!
+We would like you to have more than 200 commits by graduation, so commit early and often!

 ## Submission on BCS

 You are required to submit the following:

-* the URL to the deployed application
+* The URL of the deployed application

-* the URL to the Github repository
+* The URL of the GitHub repository